 Hazelnut Oil

-• often used in products for facial moisturising, dry and mature skin.
+• Often used in products for facial moisturising, dry and mature skin.
+Helps to tone and tighten the skin.

 Hazelnuts

-Use a small percentage of this oil along with more saturated oils in order to obtain more normal saponification times.
+• When used in soap making, incorporate around 10% of this oil along with more saturated oils in order to obtain more normal saponification times.

 The chart below shows the approximate percentages of fatty acids present in Hazelnut Oil.
-As you can see, this oil is high in condioning qualities due to the large percentage of Oleic and Linoleic.
+As you can see, this oil is high in conditioning qualities due to the large percentage of Oleic and Linoleic.

 Lauric Myristic Palmitic Stearic Ricinoleic Oleic Linoleic Linolenic